CamDavidsonPilon/lifelines/docs/Quickstart.rst

 Kaplan-Meier and Nelson-Aalen
 -----------------------------

+.. note:: For readers looking for an introduction to survival analysis, it's recommended to start at :ref:`Introduction to Survival Analysis`

 Let's start by importing some data.
 We need the durations that individuals are observed for, and whether they "died" or not.

 .. code:: python